22 Apr Salt reduction: reformulation challenges in Asia Pacific

 Salt is challenging to remove as it plays multiple roles in foods.
 In fact, reducing salt makes food less appealing because it also decreases the taste intensity.
 Morevover, salt impacts the price of the final product.
 It is an “inexpensive way” to enhance food flavor.
 Therefore, the complications behind salt reduction are challenging for the food producers.
 They are under pressure by regional health program initiatives.

 The World Health Organization has placed official recommendations for achieving a 30% reduction of the population’s dietary salt intake by 2025.
 Thus, many countries in APAC have started developing their own salt reduction programs.
 For example, ‘Eat Right India’ Movement was launched by Authority of India (FSSAI) in July 2018.
 The Australia Department of Health also implemented a salt reformulation program in 2020 with a target of 27 food categories.
 And in 2021, salt tax is expected to be implemented in Thailand.

 Salt reduction is an opportunity for food manufacturers

 Awareness of salt reduction is growing.
 Encouraged by changing consumer expectations and new regulations, food manufacturers are reformulating to reduce salt.
 Indeed, this trend showed growth for reduced salt claims across most food segments in this region.
-Last year, the snack category had the highest percentage of product launches with a reduced salt claim (21%).
+In 2021, the snack category had the highest percentage of product launches with a reduced salt claim (24%).
 It was followed by sauces and seasonings (17%) and processed meat and meat substitute products (8%).
 Thus, reformulating for salt reduction brings an opportunity for innovation and promoting of products to new consumers, such as the elderly or younger generations.
 However, it raises the question “how can we reduce salt without compromising the taste”?